gvaa/rps/README.md

-# A simple console implementation of Rock, Paper, Scissors game with JS
+# A simple implementation of Rock, Paper, Scissors game with JS
+Branch for transitioning from console output to UI.

-As a part of The Odin Project
+As a part of The Odin Project.